scummvm/scummvm/doc/docportal/settings/audio.rst

 .. _music:

 **Music volume**
-	Adjusts the volume of the music played back in the game.
+	Adjusts the volume of the music in the game.

 	*music_volume*

 .. _sfx:

 **SFX volume**
-	Adjusts the volume of the sound effects within the game.
+	Adjusts the volume of the sound effects in the game.

 	*sfx_volume*